3 observations after Sixers pull away to beat Suns, win fourth in a row

 The Sixers couldn’t pull away in the third, though, in part because Melton (3 for 10 from the field) and Maxey each had subpar shooting starts.

 The Sixers’ lack of bench scoring was an issue, too.
-With no Oubre on the second unit, the Sixers had a 18-0 disadvantage in bench points through three quarters.
+With no Oubre on the second unit, the Sixers had an 18-0 disadvantage in bench points through three quarters.

 Korkmaz broke the Sixers' bench scoring ice with a driving layup early in the fourth.
 He made an important three a couple of minutes later as well, and Harris nailed a tough turnaround jumper.

-Maxey also played a central role in cementing the win, sinking a three, assisting a Paul Reed layup, and then draining an especially long triple to put the Sixers up 104-86 and ensure Embiid could watch the entire fourth quarter.
+Maxey also played a central role in cementing the win.
+He sunk a three, assisted a Paul Reed layup, and drained an especially long triple to put the Sixers up 104-86 and ensure Embiid could watch the entire fourth quarter.

 Not a bad 23rd birthday for Maxey.